 Researchers have found that spending time in nature can reduce anxiety, stress and depression.
-It seems to reduce the levels of cortisol, which is released in response to stress, and the prefrontal cortex — aka the area of the brain that’s active when you’re engaged in repetitive, negative thinking — shows lower amounts of activity.
-They’re not exactly sure why this happens, just that it does.
+It seems to reduce cortisol, which is released in response to stress, and is associated with less activity in the prefrontal cortex — aka the area of the brain that’s active when you’re engaged in repetitive, negative thinking.

-City dwellers (and anyone else who doesn’t have access to green spaces due to social distancing and shelter-in-place restrictions), we still have good news for you: Researchers found that listening to calming outdoor sounds or looking at trees and other greenery can have the same effect as spending time in nature.
+City dwellers, we still have good news for you: Researchers found that listening to calming outdoor sounds or looking at trees and other greenery can have the same effect as spending time in nature.

 5. Write Your Feelings Down

 Journaling is one of the most common strategies for dealing with mental health challenges, and for good reason.
 Researchers say writing down your feelings can help you make better sense of them.
-Instead of rushing around your body and mind in a confusing whirl of stimuli, the feelings become understandable, clearer and easier to manage.
+Instead of rushing around in a confusing whirl of stimuli, the feelings become understandable, clearer and easier to manage.

 Want to try this out but not sure where to start?
-This post has seven good prompts for you to try.
+Here are seven good prompts to try.

 Meditation has gotten a lot of press in recent years as a one-size-fits-all solution for everything from a lack of focus to anxiety to boosting your productivity.

-But what makes meditation so potent in a time like this is that it helps you develop awareness of your own thoughts, which is the first step to being able to manage them more effectively.
-If you have the ability to catch yourself getting carried away by your anxiety-producing thoughts, then you’ll also have the ability to redirect them in ways that are more productive and useful for you.
+What makes meditation so potent is that it helps you develop awareness of your own thoughts, which is the first step to being able to manage them more effectively.
+If you can catch yourself getting carried away by your anxiety-producing thoughts, then you’ll be better able to redirect them in ways that are more productive.

 So you want to try meditation but you’re not sure where to begin?
-Try one of these five free meditation apps and use the guided meditations.
-Make an effort to meditate at least once a day for a few days, and see if it works for you.
+Try one of these seven cheap or free meditation apps.
+Make an effort to meditate at least once a day for a few days.

 7. Drink Some Water

 Feeling anxious?
-Stop what you are doing, go to the fridge, pour yourself a glass of water and drink it down.
+Stop what you are doing, pour yourself a glass of water and drink it down.